jansi-z/evaluation-tool-api/README.md

 # evaluation-tool-api

-> An API for the evaluation tool I made as a final project for my programming course
+An API for the evaluation tool I made as a final project for my programming course.
+It uses Feathers with Mongoose.
+It hosts four services: users, students, batches, and evaluations.
+Its intended for teachers (users) to track their students' performance.

 ## About